Ethics is often seen as skimming off a layer or two of the profitability of a business enterprise.

 And you need to do more than be tax savvy, you need to show it.
 Advisors say “I do tax planning around investments,” and they do it around products.
 But many of those products are priced so that a great deal of the tax benefit is captured by the product provider rather than the client.

 Different investments are taxed differently; different piles of your client’s money are taxed differently.
 And those two facts should be heavily coordinated.
 Highly taxed stuff should be in tax-deferred areas; lightly taxed stuff should be in the taxable [accounts]— to the extent that that coordinates with everything else, obviously.
+Apart from content knowledge, you advise consumers to seek advisors who are ethical.
+Do you mean advisors who are fiduciaries?

 Frankly I am an advocate for something higher than fiduciary duty.
 The definition that I advocate for is what I call professionalism.
 That means that when the client’s interests diverges from the professional’s interests, the professional follows the client’s interests and only the client’s interests.